-Ken Dietiker is an internationally recognized instructor and interpreter of Historical European Martial Arts, specifically responsible for a modernized, reality based approach of the Late-Medieval Combat Arts and to understanding the works of Fiore dei Liberi.
-Ken retired from the US Army after 20 years of service, (Infantryman and Imagery Analyst), and is a veteran of the Gulf War (1990-91).
-Though he initially studied Asian Martial Arts, (Kenpo, Hapkido, Tai Chi, Paying Mantis KungFu) he was never fully satisfied in the results of the endless search for his violent European roots.
-He missed swords!!
-Fortunately, he discovered HEMA in 1998 (before it was cool) and suddenly a childhood dream came true.
-Yes, though he has moved on, his first official membership in a related organization was with ARMA (HACA), and he still regrets nothing.
+Ken Dietiker is an internationally recognized instructor and interpreter of Historical European Martial Arts using a modernized, reality based approach of Late-Medieval Combat Arts.
+Ken is a veteran of the US Army, retiring after 20 years of service.
+Though he initially studied Asian Martial Arts, (Kenpo, Hapkido, Tai Chi, Paying Mantis KungFu), he missed learning about the swordsmanship of his European roots!!
+Fortunately, he discovered HEMA in 1998 (before it was even known by HEMA) and suddenly a childhood dream came true.

-Since the beginning of his journey, Ken has taken a serious interest in helping recreate the lost arts found in the medieval sources of HEMA, bringing to bear his experience and knowledge of modern warfare, practical martial application, pattern and comparative analysis, fundamentals of “true” bio-mechanics and down-to-earth approaches to a modern application of Medieval Self-Defense.
-Ken bases his praxis of HEMA using the fundamentals and principles of Fiore dei Liberi as his foundation, then includes the more specific and technical instructions from the Liechtenauer Tradition.
-This holistic approach to practical application of several sources with similar intent (though still concentrating primarily on the late Medieval European Art of Combat) has lead to Ken’s distinctive approach to the Art and Science that is HEMA, and is one that will correct all of your misconceptions, reveal the reasons behind what you are trying to do, study and learn, improve every aspect of your own praxis, and spread his passion for the Art like a disease.
+Since the beginning of his journey, Ken has taken a serious interest in helping recreate the lost arts found in the medieval sources of HEMA, using experience and knowledge of modern warfare, practical martial application, comparative analysis,and fundamentals of movement and mechanics, to develop a more comprehensive modern application of Medieval Self-Defense.
+This holistic approach to practical application of historical sources has lead to Ken’s distinctive approach to the Art and Science that is HEMA, and and is intended to correct misconceptions, reason what you wish to do, study and learn, and improve every aspect of modern practice.